thodrek/thodrek.github.io/docs/index.markdown

 ---
 <img style="float: right; padding-left:20px; padding-bottom:20px; width:150px;" src="/assets/photo.jpg">

 **<span style="color:red">Update:</span>** I am currently on leave at Apple, where I lead the Knowledge Platform - Graph ML team.
-I will also be joining the Department of Computer Science at ETH Zurich where I will be part of the [Systems' Group](https://systems.ethz.ch).
+I will also be joining the Department of [Computer Science at ETH Zurich](https://inf.ethz.ch) where I will be part of the [Systems Group](https://systems.ethz.ch).

 My lab focuses on the foundations of **structured intelligence systems**: